1. Home

 Scenario Cost

-A high number of factors and variables make this equation extremely general.
-Your utility rates, if you’re using home solar power, the fuel type you’re substituting for, how much you’re lowering your thermostat, home size, and the length and severity of your winter/heating season change the math for each home.
+A high number of variables can affect these calculations.
+Your utility rates, whether you’re using home solar power, the fuel type you’re substituting for, how much you’re lowering your thermostat, home size, and the length and severity of your winter and heating season change the math for each home.

 Space heaters vs. other heating systems

-Looking at using space heaters in your home compared to systems such as a heat pump or a furnace is typically not about picking space heaters over a larger, whole-home system.
-It’s more often about when it’s most efficient to use space heaters as supplemental heat or for specific uses.
+Comparing space heaters to other options is almost never about picking space heaters over a larger, whole-home system.
+It’s more often about when a space heater is the most efficient space heating option for your specific needs.

 Safety considerations are another important part of using a space heater.
 Space heaters can be a fire and burn risk.